Search

 Call Us Now

-At Fisher Scoggins Waters Solicitors, we can act as an ‘Interested Party' if your business is involved in the death of a contractor or employee.
+At FSW, we can act for your business if it is involved on an inquest following a work-related death.
 We can provide much-needed advice and assistance during this difficult and stressful time.

-The role of the Coroner is governed by the Coroners and Justice Act 2009 (the Act).
-Under the Act, a Coroner has a duty to investigate any death within his or her area where:
+Inquests are governed by the Coroners and Justice Act 2009 (the Act) and the Coroners (Inquests) Rules 2013 (the Inquest Rules).
+Under the Act, a Coroner has a duty to investigate any death within their area where:

 • the deceased died a violent or unnatural death,